£5.00 (inc. VAT)

 Updated for the 2021 Statutory EYFS Framework

-In this ten-session Writing Root, which we suggest will take 3 weeks to cover, the children discover a magic paintbrush and are asked what they would paint with it.
+In this ten-session sequence, which we suggest will take 3 weeks to cover, the children discover a magic paintbrush and are asked what they would paint with it.
 Then, through the story of The Magic Paintbrush, they meet Shen who loves to paint and draw.
 Shen is presented with a magic brush but she is to only use it for good.

 In the story, she overcomes a greedy Emperor who sets his dragon upon Shen.
 The children create their own dragon-like monsters through playing Mix and Match Monsters and record ideas by drawing and labelling a diagram.
 They then write an own-version narrative by changing the items that their main character paints and including their own monster that the main character overcome.